Working with scientific literature - Impact, quality and finding

 Measuring the impact of science

-Science is an expensive activity and it is increasingly evaluated for its impact on society and economics.
-Scientists, researchs institutes and universities are being evaluated for their scientific productivity.
-For this reason, various measures have been created to measure scientific productivity.
-They include
+Science is an expensive endeavor, and it is increasingly evaluated in terms of its impact on society and the economy.
+Scientists, research institutes, and universities are assessed based on their scientific productivity.
+For this reason, various measures have been developed to quantify scientific output.
+These include:

-- amount of money obtained from external, competitive funds
+- the amount of money obtained from external, competitive funding sources

 - the number and quality of scientific publications